 We passed the maintenance facility for the Millennium Line.

-The journey on the way to Coquitlam Central station which is the last connecting point with Westcoast Express on weekdays only.
-We met CP Rail 3026 West along the way.
+The journey on the way to Coquitlam Central station, the last connecting point with Westcoast Express on weekdays only.
+We met Canadian Pacific Railway Rail 3026 West along the way.

 The journey to the last station of Lafarge Lake-Douglas.

-The train pulled in to the end of the track at the Lafarge Lake-Douglas station.
-I detrained for a picture of this Skytrain that had brought me over my new mileage to get here.
+The train arrived at the end of the track at the Lafarge Lake-Douglas station.

-The Skytrain that brought us to the Lafarge Lake-Douglas station today.
+The front of the Skytrain that brought us to the the terminus of the line, Art Mark II coach 236, built by Bombardier in 200.
 Having finished that new line, we had to return over it back to the Evergreen Tunnel to the transfer station at Lougheed Town Centre.
-We walked off one train right onto another, which took us on the Expo Line to the Columbia station.
-Here we did the go down, over and up to get to our next Expo Line train that we took to King George.
-At King George, we had to go down, over and up once more to get back on the same train that had brought us here.
-This train took us all the way to Waterfront station in downtown Vancouver.
+There, we walked off one train right onto another, which took us on the Expo Line to Columbia.
+Here we did the "go down, over and up" to get to our next Expo Line train to King George, the terminus of that line.
+We repeated the "go down, over and up" to board the same train that had brought us here and rode the full length of the line to Waterfront station in downtown Vancouver.
 Once there, we reboarded the same train and took it back to Main Street/Science World station, where we detrained, went down the stairs and tapped our cards to escape Skytrain.
-It had been an excellent trip aboard the automated Skytrain in Vancouver, Canada.
+It had been an excellent trip aboard the automated Skytrain.

-With no bathrooms in Pacific Central Station until March 17th as they are under renovation, I used the very wet inside portables out in front.
-As we had plenty of time before our Cascades train, we decided to have an early dinner inside the station at A&W where I had a hamburger and a mug of root beer which always makes me happy.
-With time to spare, I put the pictures in the computer and prepared them for this story.
+As we had plenty of time before our Cascades train, we decided to have an early dinner inside the station at A&W where I had a hamburger and a mug of root beer.
 At 4:20 PM, we joined the Business Class line to go through preliminary United States Customs.
-My documents were checked and I passed with flying colors.
-Elizabeth had slightly more procedure to go through but nothing that had no happened in the past.
+My documents were checked and I passed with flying colours.
+Elizabeth had slightly more procedure to go through but nothing that had not happened in the past.
 Once we were cleared, we boarded Amtrak Cascades Train 517 in the gated area and were assigned seats at a table.